Spacetime dynamics of spinning particles - exact electromagnetic analogies: Introduction

 \subsection{The main realizations}

-Most of our applications, Secs.~\ref{sub:Weak-field-regime:}-\ref{sub:Time-Components} of this paper, will deal with the tidal tensor formalism introduced in~\cite{CHPRD}, and the exact analogy it unveils: both the electromagnetic force on a magnetic dipole and the gravitational force on a gyroscope are given by a contraction of a rank 2 magnetic type tidal tensor ($B_{\alpha\beta}$, $\mathbb{H}_{\alpha\beta}$), with the dipole/spin 4-vector.
+Most of our applications, Secs.~\ref{sub:Symmetries}-\ref{sub:Weak-field-regime:} of this paper, will deal with the tidal tensor formalism introduced in~\cite{CHPRD}, and the exact analogy it unveils: both the electromagnetic force on a magnetic dipole and the gravitational force on a gyroscope are given by a contraction of a rank 2 magnetic type tidal tensor ($B_{\alpha\beta}$, $\mathbb{H}_{\alpha\beta}$), with the dipole/spin 4-vector.
 Here $B_{\alpha\beta}$ gives the tidal effects of the magnetic field and $\mathbb{H}_{\alpha\beta}$ is the magnetic part of the Riemann tensor, both measured in the particle's rest frame.
-This makes this formalism especially suited to compare the two forces --- it amounts to simply comparing the two tidal tensors.
-Such comparison is done through Einstein and Maxwell equations, as they also can be written in terms of tidal tensors.

-{}{} Apart from the non-linearity of $\mathbb{H}_{\alpha\beta}$, the tensorial structure differs essentially when the fields vary along the test particle's worldline, since this endows $B_{\alpha\beta}$ with an antisymmetric part (non-vanishing even in vacuum), and a non-vanishing time projection along that worldline, whereas its gravitational counterpart is spatial and, \emph{in vacuum,} symmetric.
-This signals fundamental differences in the interactions, as the antisymmetric parts of the electromagnetic tidal tensors (as well as their time-projections) encode the laws of electromagnetic induction.
-We discuss them in two separate sections.
+This makes this formalism specially suited to comparing the two forces --- it amounts to simply comparing the two tidal tensors.
+Such comparison is done through Einstein's and Maxwell's equations, as they also can be written in terms of tidal tensors.
+Apart from the non-linearity of $\mathbb{H}_{\alpha\beta}$, the tensorial structure differs when the fields vary along the test particle's worldline, since this endows $B_{\alpha\beta}$ with an antisymmetric part, and a non-vanishing time projection along that worldline, whereas its gravitational counterpart is spatial relative to that worldline and, in vacuum, symmetric.
+Both these aspects are related with the laws of electromagnetic induction (and the absence of a counterpart in the gravitational tidal effects); we discuss them in two separate sections, as described below.